FajraKatviro/FKDeploy/deployTool/README.md

 Currently avaliable for platforms:
   - Windows (WIX required)
-  - Mac OS (simple dmg only); todo: add icon and good appearance to dmg "installer"
+  - Mac OS (simple dmg only)
   - Ubuntu (dpkg, lintian, md5deep packages required)

+Release notes:

+  1. Mac dmg does not contain any decorations and icon, this shoul be fixed later
+  2. Linux deploy step is terrible and I need help to improve it.
+Also, lintian shows a lot of errors and it is disabled now.
+Please, contact me to deal with it.